totaljs/modules/online/readme.md

 - module stores data into the database directory as plain text
 - module is resists at the restart app
 - __IMPORTANT:__ this module does not work with the cluster
-- [DEMO](http://www.partialjs.com/stats/) preview of stats only for Chrome, Firefox, Safari and Opera.
+- [DEMO on www.partialjs.com](http://www.partialjs.com/stats/) preview of stats only for Chrome, Firefox, Safari and Opera.

 ## Using